sadafsf/Revisiting-Annotations-in-Online-Student-Engagement/README.md

 ## Citation

-If you find these annotations useful for your research, please consider citing our paper.
+If you use these annotations in your research, please cite the following paper:

+Khan, S., & Safa, S. (2023).
+Revisiting Annotations in Online Student Engagement.
+Retrieved from [ResearchGate](https://www.researchgate.net/publication/376451121_Revisiting_Annotations_in_Online_Student_Engagement).